-for inclusive Growth Targets Our Progress in 2023 Zero extreme poverty surrounding our operational area 21 % achieved We provided vocational training for 1,050 out of 5,000 people, equipping them with proper skills.
+or inclusive Growth Targets Our Progress in 2023 Zero extreme poverty surrounding our operational area 21 % achieved We provided vocational training for 1,050 out of 5,000 people, equipping them with proper skills.
 This training was offered to a diverse group, including workers, students and villagers from surrounding communities.
 Establishment of a small-medium enterprise that covers more than 500,000 ha 22% achieved We supported the establishment of SME programs in 35 out of 159 surrounding villages across three provinces.
-Provide 5,000 sets of school essentials to children through our Bag-to-School program Identified school-age children in the surrounding community to determine priority targets.
+Provide 5,000 sets of school essentials to children through our Bag-to-School program 21 Identified school-age children in the surrounding community to determine priority targets.
 9.1 % achieved We provided 454 education packages out of total 5,000 packages to students.
-Optimize recovery of waste oil 7 press machines upgraded/added in 2023 alone Upgrading and/or adding seven presses in our six factories full-press machines allows for more efficient recovery of waste oil.
+Optimize recovery of waste oil 13 press machines upgraded/added in 2023 alone Upgrading and/or adding thirteen presses to our ten mills Full-press machines allow for more efficient recovery of waste oil.

-&lt;sup>21This is a new name for the previously-mentioned 'Provide quality education access through 5,000 scholarship awards'.
+21 This is a new name for the previously-mentioned 'Provide quality education access through 5,000 scholarship awards'.
 The program is similarly aimed to provide support to children in continuing their education.